 The battle saw the action of 108 ANZACS against a Viet Cong (North Vietnamese) force estimated between 1,500 and 2,500.

-The Battle was one of the heaviest conflicts of the Vietnam War as well as one the few battles
+The Battle was one of the heaviest conflicts of the Vietnam War as well as one of the

 The Vietnam War was also the first war witnessed 'live' on television.